thexqin/lic-ast-condo-sales-analysis/README.md

   * Sign up for a free account.
   * Generate an App Token (usually found in your profile settings or when accessing API documentation).

-Once you have your `APP_TOKEN`, you'll need to set it in the notebook. **For security, avoid hardcoding it directly.** While the provided notebook code uses `APP_TOKEN` directly, in a production setting, you would load this from an environment variable or a secure configuration file.
+Once you have your `APP_TOKEN`, you'll need to use it in the notebook. **For security, avoid hardcoding it directly in public repositories.** While the provided notebook code uses `APP_TOKEN` directly, in a production setting, you would load this from an environment variable or a secure configuration file.

 ### 4\.
 Place Your Data